 Continuous Fireworks are the type where it seems they are being fired continually throughout the entire display.
 There are very small breaks and plenty of overlapping from one blast to the next.
 These are generally used in high-budget displays in big cities or amusement parks.
 In the case above, it was at the Rolex 24 at Daytona International Speedway.

 Single-Blast Fireworks are just as they are named.
-Each firework is shot one at a time, and there are at least several seconds between each blast.
-These are generally from smaller lower-budget displays, or consumer fireworks that individuals purchase and set off at home.
+Each firework is launched one at a time, and there are at least several seconds between each blast.
+These are generally from smaller lower-budget displays, or consumer fireworks that individuals purchase and launch at home.
 I find that these are easier to photograph than continuous fireworks, because of their predictability.
 However, if you want to make images with lots of fireworks, you will need to use some advanced shooting techniques or combine images later with software.
-I will discuss some of these techniques later in the Tips and Tricks section.
+I will discuss some of these techniques later in the More Tips and Tricks section.

 Consumer Fireworks Safety